data-dot-all/dataall/documentation/userguide/docs/redshift_datasets.md

 To delete a dataset, in the selected dataset window click on the **delete** button in the top-right corner. data.all Redshift Datasets don't deploy any CloudFormation stack, no additional resources need to be cleaned up.
 The original Redshift tables will still exist in Redshift.

+In the same way as it happens with single tables, Dataset owners need to revoke access to all tables before deleting.
+Data.all prevents deletion of a dataset if there are share requests currently sharing any dataset table.